bbunge1/ZoneMinder/docs/installationguide/ubuntu.rst

 ----------------------
 These instructions are for a brand new ubuntu 16.04 system which does not have ZM installed.
+More up-to-date instructions may be found in the Zoneminder WIKI: https://wiki.zoneminder.com/Ubuntu

 It is recommended that you use an Ubuntu Server install and select the LAMP option during install to install Apache, MySQL and PHP.
 If you failed to do this you can